ttu/ruuvitag-sensor/README.md

 ### Usage

+The package provides 3 main ways to fetch data from sensors:

+1. Synchronously with callback
+2. Asynchronously with async/await (BETA)
+3. Observable streams with ReactiveX

 RuuviTag sensors can be identified using MAC addresses.

 #### Get sensor data with callback